hzmslx/rAIversing/README.md

  * **Do a Dry-Run to check how many tokens the model would use approximately:**
    ``python3 rAIversing.py new -p ~/binary_i_found_in_the_mail -d``

+# **Unsure if the tokens are worth it?**
+There are examples in [examples](/examples) of 3 binaries used for testing containing:
+* An archived ghidra project of the binary after rAIversing.
+* Json file containing the internal project storage of this tool.
+* Json file containing a comparison of the actual and the reversed function names.
+* C files containing the decompiled code of the binary before and after rAIversing.

+You can just use the archived ghidra project to see the results of rAIversing to get a feeling for how much it can improve the code.

+#### **Note:** if you have any idea on how to measure the quality of the code please let me know.

 ## Installation